 • Text is not justified.

-To download an editable version of this checklist, go to Accessibility Checklist (Word).
+To download an editable version of this checklist, click this button.

 To consult with an instructional designer about the accessibility of your course content, reach out to your local instructional designer.